trickl/llm-patch/docs/hypothesis_overhaul_plan.md

 2. **No-new-information detector**
    - Compare `(error_message, error_location, diff_span)` with the previous iteration.
    - If identical, emit a stall event, mark the hypothesis as invalid, and branch back to Phase 2 logic to create competing hypotheses.

+3. **Feasibility auto flip**
+   - If a hypothesis clears `DIAGNOSE` but `GENERATE_PATCH` fails solely because the patch would exceed the allowed scope, archive the hypothesis immediately as “structurally infeasible.”
+   - Automatically select the next highest-ranked feasible hypothesis (or trigger new generation) so the loop cannot oscillate on a repeatedly disqualified idea.
+   - Record the flip in telemetry to explain why scope violations end a hypothesis’ lifetime.

+4. **Scope violation kill switch**
+   - Treat every scope violation reported by `GENERATE_PATCH` as definitive evidence that the active hypothesis cannot be fulfilled; immediately archive it and force `DIAGNOSE` to select a different, feasible hypothesis within the same loop.
+   - Reset retries and log the eviction reason so future analytics can trace how often hypotheses die due to region overshoots.
+   - Re-enter the Diagnose phase with the remaining hypothesis list (or trigger regeneration if empty) so the loop never stalls on a dead hypothesis.
+   - This prevents oscillation when the model keeps proposing out-of-bounds edits.

 Deliverable: enforced exploration when progress metrics flatline.